 Frances Lynn – 25th June 2012

 My shabby Habitat Sixties chair with a broken rush seat was beyond repair, or so I thought.
 I called up Matthew Crawford who promptly gave it to the man who does rush work for them.
 I also asked Matthew to paint the chair for me.
 I received the restored chair today and it looks better than when I bought it.
 It looks fantastic.
 The rush work is incredible, and so is the paint job.
 Dealing with this firm was a joy.
 Professional to the last.
 I shall definitely be using them again.

 Rush seating is made from twisted cattail leaf or bulrush and is usually applied in the pattern above.
-It is calculated on a square inch basis and in order to calculate your price you need to do the following:
+It is calculated on a square inch or square centimetre basis and in order to calculate your price you need to do the following:

 Measure the widest point front to back and the widest point side to side - in inches.
 Then multiply the two figures together.
 Email or call us with the figure and we will tell you the cost.